Old heating element holder

 With all the new heating modules installed we then ran the learning mode on the Zallus Learning Controller software so it could learn the heating and cooling profile of the reflow oven.

-The software profiled the heating and cooling of the new heating elements and we are now able to use the reflow oven again to build our Raspberry Pi Expansion Boards.
+The software profiled the heating and cooling of the new heating elements and we are now able to use the reflow oven again to build our Raspberry Pi Development Boards.

 The total cost to replace the heating elements and additional hardware was less than £200.
 The only remaining original parts on the CIF reflow oven are now the metal case and base fan with all of the other heating components and electronics replaced or upgraded.